-Best Time To Go To Italy
+Best Time To Travel To Italy

 Travel Insurance For Italy

-I recommend True Traveller for UK and European residents, and World Nomads for U.S. and worldwide citizens.
-Both companies allow you to buy insurance when you are already on the road, and offer different plans depending on your needs including additional adventure cover.
+All companies allow you to buy insurance when you are already on the road and offer different plans depending on your needs including additional adventure cover.

 Italy has too many international airports to mention.
 Below are the main airports in Italy and how to get to and from each one.

 Milan – There are three airports in Milan.
 Milan Linate, Milan Bergamo, and Milan Malpensa.
 The closest airport to Milan city is Milan Linate (LIN) but flights to Italy may be cheaper in and out of Milan’s other airports.
 Take bus number 73 from the Duomo which runs frequently to the airport for €3 and only takes 35 minutes.
 Taxis cost approx €25 or take the shuttle which is €35 from Central Station.